kdoore/1335GitBook/drawing-application-logic.md

  - Incorporate Sliders into project using custom functions:
   - void checkSliders( );
   - void drawSliders ( );
-  - in drawPattern( ) - set currentPattern fillColor using sliderVal
+  - in drawPattern( ) - set currentPattern fillColor using sliderVal right before currentPattern is displayed: `currentPattern.display()`
       - see drawPattern above for integration of this example code:

 ```java